Divorce Disputes and Asset Division in the UAE 2026

 5. Visitations schedules

 Moreover, financial responsibilities concerning children are also assessed.
-It is possible that one of the spouses will be obliged to pay maintenance depending on their income and capabilities, as well as the needs of the kid.
+One of the spouses may be obliged to pay maintenance depending on their income and capabilities, as well as the needs of the kid.

 Importance of Legal Documentation

-Documentation plays a very important role when divorces and splitting property occurs.
-Lack of documents may result in delays of the process, as well as in losses financially.
+Documentation plays a very important role when divorces and property splitting occur.
+Lack of documents may result in delays in the process, as well as in losses.

 Some essential documents include: